-This buildup of plaques (atherosclerosis) may restrict blood flow to your brain.
-Removing plaques causing the narrowing in the artery can improve blood flow in your carotid artery and reduce your risk of stroke.
+This buildup of plaque (atherosclerosis) may restrict blood flow to your brain.
+Removing plaque causing the narrowing in the artery can improve blood flow in your carotid artery and reduce your risk of stroke.

 In carotid endarterectomy, you receive a local or general anesthetic.
 Your surgeon makes an incision along the front of your neck, opens your carotid artery and removes the plaques that are clogging your artery.
-Your surgeon then repairs the artery with stitches or a patch made with a vein or artificial material (patch graft).
+Then, your surgeon repairs the artery with stitches or a patch made with a vein or artificial material (patch graft).

-Sometimes surgeons may use another technique called eversion carotid endarterectomy, in which the carotid artery is cut and turned inside out and the plaque removed.
+Sometimes surgeons may use another technique called eversion carotid endarterectomy.
+This involves cutting the carotid artery and turning it inside out, then removing the plaque.
 Your surgeon then reattaches the artery.

-Doctors may recommend carotid endarterectomy if you have more than 60 percent blockage in your arteries.
+Doctors may recommend carotid endarterectomy if you have a severe narrowing in your carotid artery.
+There are several other factors that will be considered other than the degree of blockage in the artery.
 You may or may not be experiencing symptoms.
 Your doctor will evaluate your condition and determine whether you're a candidate for carotid endarterectomy.

-Doctors may determine you're a candidate for a procedure called carotid angioplasty and stenting instead of carotid endarterectomy.
-In this procedure, doctors thread a thin tube (catheter) with a small balloon attached through a blood vessel in your neck to the narrowed artery.
-The balloon is then inflated to widen the artery and a small wire mesh coil (stent) is often inserted to keep the artery from narrowing again.
+If carotid endarterectomy isn't the best option for you, you might have a procedure called carotid angioplasty and stenting instead of carotid endarterectomy.
+In this procedure, doctors thread a long hollow tube (catheter) with a small balloon attached through a blood vessel in your neck to the narrowed artery.
+The balloon is then inflated to widen the artery.
+A metal mesh tube (stent) is often inserted to decrease the chance of the artery narrowing again.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.